d3x0r/SACK/src/utils/virtual_file_system/README.md

 ## VFS General

 Sectors are generally 4k blocks (intel page-sized blocks).
+Blocks that are linked together form a chain;
+and you'll forgive the use of 'block chain'.

 ## vfs.c (simplest)